 c) Sponge is a solid because it has definite shape and volume which does not change until you press it.
 It has minute pores in which air is filled.
 When you press it, air passes out through pores this makes it a compressible solid.

 27. Why does the temperature of a substance remain constant during its melting point or boiling point?

-In the same way during formation of vapours latent heat helps solid substance to convert into gaseous state.
-Hence temperature of a substance remain constant at boiling point.
+In the same way during the formation of vapours, latent heat helps solid substance to convert into a gaseous state.
+Hence temperature of a substance remains constant at boiling point.